-In 2022, Ovintiv held five regularly scheduled Board meetings and 23 committee meetings.
-In aggregate, director attendance at Board and committee meetings in 2022 was 98%.
-Mr. Izzo attended less than 75% of the meetings in 2022 as a result of his September 6, 2022 appointment.
-All directors serving at the time, attended the 2022 annual meeting of shareholders.
+In 2023, Ovintiv held five regularly scheduled Board meetings, four special meetings and 22 committee meetings.
+In aggregate, director attendance at Board and committee meetings in 2023 was 99%, and no director attended fewer than 90% of the meetings of the Board in 2023.
+All directors serving at the time, attended the 2023 annual meeting of shareholders.